MB-MuratBayraktar/MB-MuratBayraktar/README.md

 My name is Murat, I am a machine learning engineer working on several real world projects with different international partners.

 - 💻 I implement ML algorithms to develop practical solutions!
 - 🌱 I love what I do.
-A limitless learner and keen for new challenges
+This is why I consider my self a limitless learner
 - ⚡ Fun facts: Apart from Python, I can speak 4 languages (EN/DE/TR/AR) 😄
 - 💬 Feel free to ask me about the algorithms used
 - 📫 How to reach me: LinkedIn [![LinkedIn][2.2]][2].